CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 For years, I have been closely following the Chinese carbon industry, testing wheels, conducting market research, reading reviews and customer experiences, and watching technical videos to save you time.

+Even today, you can find poor-quality carbon wheels that may be unsafe to ride.
+In this article, I’ll advise you on how to avoid them.
 To ensure quality and safety, this selection only includes wheels from reputable manufacturers who extensively test their products.
-Most wheels listed below are UCI approved or meet ISO or other safety standards.
+Most wheels listed below are UCI-approved and meet ISO or other safety standards.

 - The best lightweight Chinese carbon wheels are the Elitewheels DRIVE (use the CYCLISTSHUB discount code at elite-wheels.com to get 15% OFF your purchase).
 They weigh only 1300g (50mm, disc) and are stiff, responsive, and stable in crosswinds.
 On the flats, however, they can’t hold speed as well as heavier wheels like HYPERs.

-- The best premium Chinese carbon wheels are the Lún (Winspace) HYPER (use CYCLISTSHUB10 discount code at winspace.cc to get 10% OFF your purchase).
-These are perfect all-rounder wheels.
-They look great, are well-made, and maintain their momentum well.
-They are just not as stable in crosswinds as DRIVE.
-HYPERs set a new benchmark for Chinese wheels.
+- One of the most popular wheels are the Lún HYPER 2023 (use CYCLISTSHUB10 discount code at winspace.cc to get 10% OFF your purchase).
+They stand out thanks to their rim finish, stiffness, speed, and durability.
+They are just not as stable in crosswinds as DRIVE (the 3rd gen. is better in this aspect) and are a bit narrower by today’s standards.

 What Are the Best Chinese Carbon Wheels?